MegaMech/DecompTools-vscode-extension/README.md

 * Generate CTX on startup for the m2c module
 * Have a regenerate CTX button
 * Display decomp stats on the status bar.
+* Vtx dissassembly

 ## Todo
-* Project directory has entire path then the other settings are just `src/` then in code we chain the two settings together.

-### Find small funcs
-* Fix bug that shows empty folders.
+### Func Size Viewer
 * Display how many funcs were found.
 * Onclick open file.

-* When clicked, ui buttons should imitate the blue outline of vs code buttons.

 ## Known Issues

-The M2C module doesn't start working immediately without prior input and some messing about.
+* The M2C module doesn't start working immediately without prior input and some messing about.
+* The Func Size Counter doesn't open files on click and shows empty folders.

 ## Contributing